 WHAT INSPIRED YOU TO GO BACK INTO THE RECORDING STUDIO?

 It’s been 30 years since the release of the first ARKITEX album.
 The process of recording is different from playing live concerts.
 I have been recording, starting with tape recorders, since the age of thirteen.
-Although my first two albums were recorded in Toronto studios, after moving to San Diego, I started creating my own studio and began recording again.
-Thirty years has to be some kind of a record, no pun intended, but recording studios have evolved for the better.
+Although my first two albums were recorded in Toronto studios, I started creating my own studio after moving to San Diego and recording again.
+Thirty years has to be some record, no pun intended, but recording studios have evolved for the better.
 There’s more time to experiment and learn new things.
 We have come up to a level where one person can be all the elements in a composition or band.
 Today I can go direct to play and record — sing the melody, set up a drumbeat, play a bass line, fill spaces with strings, play guitar, in any order that feels good, until I’m happy with the results.

 WHICH COMES FIRST – LYRICS OR MELODY?